 Gas Prices in the US fluctuate quite a bit between seasons and state taxes play a big part as well.
 But…

 There’s really nothing like the landscape of the Western US.
-Driving along a remote roads, you’ll just fly between a mesa or through a mountain pass and the landscape will open up so you can see for 50 miles, sometime more.
+Driving along remote roads, you’ll just fly between a mesa or through a mountain pass and the landscape will open up so you can see for 50 miles, sometimes more.
 Lightning will be flashing off in some direction and you may never reach it.
-They call Montana “Big Sky”, but I think the whole of the West is “big sky”, because the landscape makes the sky absolutely enormous.
+They call Montana “Big Sky”, but I think the whole of the West is “big sky” because the landscape makes the sky absolutely enormous.

 Miraculously we did not pay for one of these hotel nights.
 Traveling the majority of the year on a blogger income does not afford me the luxury of paying for hotel rooms.
 So how did I do it?
 A combination of applying for a credit card which gave me free points, plus a press trip to Spokane, Washington, and knowing the right people who shared a room with us.